 Another possible solution is to withdraw some of your IRA assets and use the money to fund a life insurance policy that is held in trust for your beneficiaries.
 That way your children or grandchildren pay no taxes on the policy’s value.

 There are many more provisions to the plan, as well as solutions to help mitigate the possible tax implications, but we wanted to highlight those that we believe could have the largest impact for you.
-For more information on the SECURE Act and how it could affect you, consult your plan administrator and or call us at (772)n 257-7888.
+For more information on the SECURE Act and how it could affect you, consult your plan administrator or call us at (772) 257-7888.